denis-beurive/linux-notes/bash.md

 > * Lines that start with `#` are ignored.
 > * Empty lines are ignored.

-# Request a RES API
+# Request a REST API

 Template: